Our Name Means Big Sky.

-Grand Ciel is a name chosen for my design studio in the spirit that all things are possible and believing in the power of imagination.
-Working with me, you’ll find I’m quite down to earth.
+Grand Ciel is a name chosen in the spirit that all things are possible and believing in the power of imagination.
+It honors my paternal grandmother’s French heritage and her endearing practicality.

-Armed with a visual arts education and invaluable on-the-job experience in branding, design and marketing communications, I left the corporate world in 1996 to launch Grand Ciel Design.
-Everything I do is based on the love and knowing what makes good design.
-Its effectiveness to communicate, to emotionally connect, and the positive impact it brings is what makes design so rewarding for me.
+Equipped with a visual arts education and invaluable on-the-job experience in branding, design and marketing communications, I left the corporate world in 1996 to launch Grand Ciel Design.
+Everything is based on the love and knowing what good design can do.
+Its effectiveness to communicate, to empathize, to emotionally connect, and the positive impact it brings is what makes the design industry so rewarding for me.

-When I started my design studio, I worked with clients who have similar values and respect for good design and who enjoyed the results from our working together.
-But my business felt too generalistic and I was working in areas that were interesting but not all together passionate about.
-A little over two years ago, I began focusing on projects with clients in the educational and environmental sectors, bringing all my experience and energy to these areas.
+When I started Grand Ciel, I worked with clients who had similar values and respect for good design and who enjoyed the results from our working together.
+However, things felt too generalist and I was working in areas that were interesting but not all together passionate about.
+A little over three years ago, I began focusing working with clients in education and the environmental sectors, bringing my experience and energy to these areas.

-Why Education?
 As a college graduate from St. Olaf College back in the 1920’s, my grandmother knew the value of education and set aside a college trust fund for my brother and me.
-That was an early influence and it’s turned me into a lifelong learner.
-I know first-hand how empowering and life-changing knowledge can be.
+That was an early influence on my destiny and it’s turned me into a curious lifelong learner.
+I understand first-hand how empowering and life-changing knowledge can be.
 Having access to a good education should be a human right, available to anyone who wants it, no matter race, gender or religion.